 “[I]nstead of resisting the devil and forcing him to flee from her, she has stopped to listen to his arguments and is being deceived, and, just as she did on that unhappy day just prior to her expulsion from Eden, she is using her influence over man, and again he is blindly yielding, and has already made woman suffrage a law, even though it is directly opposed to God’s law.”

 (Fannie Hurst, “Decries Woman Suffrage,” Gospel Advocate (Aug.
 28, 1919), pp. 830-831.)

 7. A female working outside the home is no longer a woman, wife, or mother.

-“‘A woman who spends the whole day at a desk, in the law courts, or in a house of assembly, may be a most honorable and most useful individual, but she is no longer a woman, she cannot be a wife, she cannot be a mother. ln the conditions of our society the emancipation of women is in its very nature the negation of marriage.’
-The experience of the human race has demonstrated the wisdom or God In ordaining that man should be the head of the woman, as Christ is the head of the church.”
+“‘A woman who spends the whole day at a desk, in the law courts, or in a house of assembly, may be a most honorable and most useful individual, but she is no longer a woman, she cannot be a wife, she cannot be a mother.
+In the conditions of our society the emancipation of women is in its very nature the negation of marriage.’
+The experience of the human race has demonstrated the wisdom of God in ordaining that man should be the head of the woman, as Christ is the head of the church.”

 (J.C.
 McQuiddy, “Woman Suffrage,” Gospel Advocate (July 22, 1920), p.
 715.) (pivotal article)

 8. The Bible is contrary to what woman-suffrage leaders want.

 “The Bible is very much in the way of woman-suffrage leaders.
 In order to nullify the following scriptures and other similar passages, they repudiate the Bible: “Unto the woman he said, … and thy desire shall be to thy husband, and he shall rule over thee.”
 (Gen. 3:16.)
 “Let a woman learn in quietness with all subjection.
 But I permit not a woman to teach, nor to have dominion over a man, but to be in quietness. … (1 Tim.
 2: 11-15.).”